 Assimilation is antithetical to the "salad bowl" created by pluralism; rather than maintaining their cultural flavor, subordinate cultures give up their traditions in order to conform to their new environment.
-Social scientists measure the degree to which immigrants have assimilated to a new culture with four benchmarks: socioeconomic status, spatial concentration, language assimilation, and intermarriage.
-When faced with racial and ethnic discrimination, it can be difficult for new immigrants to assimilate fully.
+Social scientists measure the degree to which immigrants have assimilated to a new culture with four benchmarks: socioeconomic status, spatial concentration, language assimilation, faced with racial and ethnic intermarriage.
+When and discrimination, it can be difficult for new immigrants to assimilate fully.
 Language assimilation, in particular, can be a formidable barrier, limiting employment and educational options and therefore constraining growth in socioeconomic status.